BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Importing a Seed via `ur:`

-Seed Tool recognizes external URLs with the `ur:` sceheme.
+Seed Tool recognizes external URLs with the `ur:` sceheme, including Envelopes.
 This means that when `ur:`s are accessed in other programs on your device, they will open appropriate in **Gordian Seed Tool**.

 Possible external actions that will activate **Seed Tool** include:
 <ul>